ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - CRYPTOPP_LIBDIR

-        For Armada37x0 only, use this parameter to point to the directory with compiled Crypto++ library.
+        Use this parameter to point to the directory with compiled Crypto++ library.
 By default it points to the CRYPTOPP_PATH.

 - CRYPTOPP_INCDIR

-        For Armada37x0 only, use this parameter to point to the directory with header files of Crypto++ library.
+        Use this parameter to point to the directory with header files of Crypto++ library.
 By default it points to the CRYPTOPP_PATH.